High School Programs

 The High School Recruitment Program is directed at rural and northern Grade 11 and 12 students who are interested in civil engineering and/or highway construction.
-Students earn over $15.00 per hour, earn overtime at 1.5 times after eight hours Monday to Friday and double time on weekends; estimated earnings over a two month period is $5000.00 plus overtime.
+Students earn over $16.00 per hour, earn overtime at 1.5 times after eight hours Monday to Friday and double time on weekends; estimated earnings over a two month period is $5000.00 plus overtime.
 Approximately 25 high school students are hired as part of the High School initiative.

 Student Sponsorship Program

-Based on a students previous work history with MIT, selected students are invited to apply for a one time sponsorship in the amount of $1,000.00 to offset some tuition and/or book costs while pursuing a post secondary education to become a Civil Engineer or Civil Engineering Technician or Technologist.
+Manitoba Infrastructure (MI) is pleased to announce a sponsorship program to continue our efforts to promote engineering and engineering technology.
+Based on a student's previous work history with MI, selected students are invited to apply for a one time sponsorship in the amount of $1,000.00 to offset some tuition and/or book costs while pursuing a post secondary education to become a Civil Engineer or Civil Engineering Technician or Technologist.

-M.I.T. is offering financial support to five (5) rural students annually who have graduated from Grade XII and are continuing their post secondary education in either Civil Engineering or Civil Engineering Technology.
+MI is offering financial support to five (5) rural students annually who have graduated from Grade XII and are continuing their post secondary education in either Civil Engineering or Civil Engineering Technology.
 In addition, all sponsorship recipients will also be offered summer employment with the Department as they continue their education in the field of Civil Engineering and Technology.

-The program offers $1,000 per student toward their first year of post-secondary education and also a summer student position with Manitoba Infrastructure and Transportation for each year the student continues their engineering-related studies at the post-secondary level.
+The program offers $1,000 per student toward their first year of post-secondary education and also a summer student position with Manitoba Infrastructure for each year the student continues their engineering-related studies at the post-secondary level.